MLH/mlh-hackathon-organizer-guide/index.md

 * Negotiate to reserve your venue for the day before so you have plenty of time to set up.

-* Make sure your space is aware your will be hosting an overnight event.
+* Make sure your space is aware you will be hosting an overnight event.

 #### Resources